EngineerBetter/cdgo-cli/README.md

 ### What does the install argument do?

 A child process can't change its parent's working directory, so this command appends two Bash functions to the given file.
-You can provide a different path to `goto -install` if you'd rather not use `.bashrc`.
+You can provide a different path to `-install` if you'd rather not use `.bashrc`.

 ## Waffle